redprivate/dndlexikon/lexikon.md

 For the duration, you sense the presence of magic within 30 feet of you.
 If you sense magic in this way, you can use your action to see a faint aura around any visible creature or object in the area that bears magic, and you learn its *school of magic*, if any.

 The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.

+### Ensnaring Strike
+*1st-level conjuration*
+___
+- **Casting Time:** 1 bonus action
+- **Range:** Self
+- **Components:** V
+- **Duration:** Concentration, up to 1 minute
+___
+The next time you hit a creature with a weapon attack before this spell ends, a writhing mass of thorny vines appears at the point of impact, and the target must succeed on a Strength saving throw or be restrained by the magical vines until the spell ends.
+A Large or larger creature has advantage on this saving throw.
+If the target succeeds on the save, the vines shrivel away.

+While restrained by this spell, the target takes 1d6 piercing damage at the start of each of its turns.
+A creature restrained by the vines or one that can touch the creature can use its action to make a Strength check against your spell save DC.
+On a success, the target is freed.***At Higher Levels.*** If you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.

+### Faerie Fire
+*1st-level evocation*
+___
+- **Casting Time:** 1 action
+- **Range:** 60 feet
+- **Components:** V
+- **Duration:** Concentration, up to 1 minute
+___
+Each object in a 20-foot cube within range is outlined in blue, green, or violet light (your choice).
+Any creature in the area when the spell is cast is also outlined in light if it fails a Dexterity saving throw.
+For the duration, objects and affected creatures shed dim light in a 10-foot radius.

+Any attack roll against an affected creature or object has advantage if the attacker can see it, and the affected creature or object can't benefit from being invisible.

 ### Healing Word
 *1st-level evocation*